 MED: Talent operates on an automated spot counter.

-In the XX software, select a dilution with easily distinguished foci between 20 to 200 per well for each sample [1], and calculate titer in focus-forming units per milliliter, using the average of duplicate wells [2-TXT].
+In the Immunocapture software, select a dilution with easily distinguished foci between 20 to 200 per well for each sample [1], and calculate titer in focus-forming units per milliliter, using the average of duplicate wells [2-TXT].

-Authors: How do you select dilution for the sample image??
+Authors: How do you select dilution for the sample image??The software images all the wells in less than 4 minutes, you select the dilution to count.
+The well to be counted needs to have the spots evenly distributed.

 SCREEN: Talent selects a dilution for each sample.